The Problem JWT Was Created to Solve

 "exp": 1704153600

-}The exp field is a Unix timestamp.
-When this timestamp is in the past, the token is expired and the server will reject it.
-This is why JWT authentication errors often look like "token expired" โ the token was valid when issued but has a short lifespan by design.
+}The 'exp' field is a Unix timestamp.
+When this timestamp is in the past, the server rejects the token as expired.
+This is why JWT authentication errors often say "token expired".
+Short expiration times are a security feature, not a bug.

-JWTs are not secret.
-The header and payload are only Base64-encoded, not encrypted.
-Anyone who gets your token can decode it and read everything in the payload.
-Do not put passwords, credit card numbers, or genuinely sensitive data in a JWT payload.
+JWTs are not secret by default.
+The header and payload are only encoded, not encrypted.
+Anyone who gets your token can decode and read everything in the payload.
+Never put passwords, credit card numbers or genuinely sensitive data in a JWT payload.

 The signature protects integrity, not confidentiality.
-The signature means nobody can modify the token without the server detecting it.
-But it does not prevent anyone from reading the token.
+Nobody can modify the token without the server detecting it, but anyone can read it.

-Short expiry times matter.
-Because JWTs cannot be easily revoked (the server does not track them), short expiration times limit the damage if a token is stolen.
-Access tokens typically expire in 15 minutes to an hour.
-Refresh tokens last longer and are used to get new access tokens.
+Keep expiration times short.
+Because JWTs cannot be revoked without extra infrastructure, short lifetimes limit damage if a token is stolen.
+Access tokens typically expire in fifteen minutes to one hour.
+Refresh tokens last longer and are used to obtain new access tokens.

 How to Inspect a JWT

-If you are debugging an API and need to see what is inside a token, our JWT Decoder tool decodes any JWT instantly.
-Paste the token and you see the header, payload, and signature breakdown with human-readable timestamps for the exp and iat fields.
+When debugging API authentication, our JWT Decoder tool decodes any token instantly.
+Paste the JWT and see the complete header, payload and signature breakdown with human-readable timestamps for the 'exp' and 'iat' fields.

-This is useful for checking whether a token is expired, confirming which user ID or role is encoded, or verifying the token format when debugging authentication issues.
+Useful for confirming which user ID or role is encoded, checking whether a token is expired or verifying the token format when troubleshooting authentication issues.

 Try it yourself